sib-swiss/sparql-llm/README.md

 ### 🐙 Connect client to MCP

-Follow the instructions of your client, and use the `/mcp` URL of your deployed server (e.g. http://localhost:8000/mcp)
+Follow the instructions of your client, and use the URL of the public server: **https://chat.expasy.org/mcp**

 For example, for GitHub Copilot in VSCode, to add a new MCP server through the VSCode UI: